mentorbabaa/war-test/README.md

-🚀 Java WAR CI/CD Pipeline to EC2 with GitHub Actions
+# 🚀 Java WAR CI/CD Pipeline to AWS EC2 using GitHub Actions

-This project demonstrates a production-ready CI/CD pipeline to build, containerize, and deploy a Java WAR-based application to an AWS EC2 instance using GitHub Actions and DockerHub.
+This repository demonstrates a production-ready CI/CD pipeline to build, containerize, and deploy a Java WAR application to an AWS EC2 instance using GitHub Actions and DockerHub.

+---

-📁 Repository Structure
+## 📂 Repository Structure

-.
+"""
 ├── .github
 │   └── workflows
 │       ├── build.yml        # CI: Build, Dockerize & Push to DockerHub